Early Education Center Site Supervisor

 - Lead coordination with Human Resources to review and update staff records to ensure requirements are met

-- Complete and conduct performance evaluations and professional development plans for assigned staff
+- In collaboration with Early Education Manager, complete and conduct performance evaluations and professional development plans for staff

 - Ensure the center's physical facilities comply with local, state and federal laws and are a safe and appropriate environment for children